 If we could never clean one thing again, it would definitely be the toilet bowl!
 Luckily, these toilet bowl cleaner bombs make it fun and easy to do.
 Plus, the kids find it so fun when you plop one in that they happily do it for you! #Winning

 Stir baking soda and citric acid in a bowl.
-Slowly add in hydrogen peroxide and enjoy the fizzing sounds it makes.
+Slowly add in hydrogen peroxide.
 Mix until it's a thick and crumbly paste.
-Add the mixture to the ice cube tray and push down with the back of a spoon to make sure it's compacted.
-Allow to dry for at least 24 hours or until they're fully dry and hard.
-Putting them outside in the sun helps the process to go quicker!
+Add the mixture to the ice cube tray and push it down with the back of a spoon to make sure it's compacted.
+Allow the cubes to dry for at least 24 hours or until they're fully dry and hard.
+Putting them outside in the sun helps the process go quicker!
 Store the bombs in a glass jar with a lid.

 Use one per toilet for a quick clean.
-Allow it to fizz and do it's thang for a few minutes, then give ‘er a good scrub with a brush.
+Allow it to fizz and work for a few minutes, then give the toilet a good scrub with a brush.

-TIPS TO KEEP YOUR HOUSE CLEAN WITH THE HOMEMADE CLEANERS
+TIPS TO KEEP YOUR HOUSE CLEAN WITH HOMEMADE CLEANERS

 Alright, you've made your homemade cleaners, now how are you going to fit all of this cleaning into one day?
 Luckily, you don't have to!
 We've got some great tips for you to stay on top of it all without feeling like all you've done in your life is clean your house.